buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Ability Score**: | Wisdom or Constitution |

 You are able to use the energy of Laying on Hands to create an energy aura around you.
-Through Laying on Hands, you create an instantaneous aura within a radius of 3 meters around you that heals or harms 5 Hit Points to all creatures present for every 2 uses consumed.
+Through Laying on Hands, you create an instantaneous aura within a radius of 3 meters around you that heals or harms all creatures present by 5 Hit Points for every 2 uses consumed.

 Each time you take this Feat, beyond the first, you increase the radius by 1 meter and can exclude one creature from the effect of the aura.